tchmiel/TJC-CarND-TrafficSignClassifier-P2/P2_reflection.md

 |						|												|
 |						|												|

+You will have to experiment with the network architecture - add/reduce number of layers, filters etc - and experiment with different hyperparameters (learning rate, epochs, batch size, dropout rate etc), so that your model is able to fit the normalized training data.

+####3.
+Describe how you trained your model.
+The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

+To train the model, I used an ....

 Trial #1 - LeNet architecture similar to LeNet-Lab Solution, except using color images instead of grayscale Epoch 10, Batch_size 128, rate=0.001, mu=0, sigma = 0.1    VA= 87.0%